pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 Existing frameworks treat all compression as failure to minimize.
 In adaptive multi-agent systems, this produces two design errors: over-delivering information to immature layers causes Vector Storm; under-delivering without preserving generative structure causes developmental stall.
 Neither error is addressable within a framework that treats all compression as loss.

-RBIT is the framework that makes compression designable rather than accidental — distinguishing between harmful compression (receiver-controlled, intent-replacing) and functional compression (sender-controlled, intent-preserving).
+RBIT is the framework that makes compression designable rather than accidental — distinguishing between harmful compression (unplanned receiver-controlled collapse or destructive synthesis) and functional compression (sender-proposed, receiver-conditioned, independently verified, contract-preserving, and recoverable). v3.4 further treats breadth–depth allocation and specialist composition as part of the same design problem: information must be placed into the right scope before it can be safely compressed or combined.

 ### ODE-RBIT Formal Bridge — Regime Scalar as Resolution Gap Projection